slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"He who lives without folly is less wise than he believes."
 -- François de La Rochefoucauld [1613]*

+> *"Science is organized knowledge.
+Wisdom is organized life."
+-- Immanuel Kant [1724]*

 > *"The art of being wise is knowing what to overlook."
 -- William James [1842]*